Workday/canvas-kit/COMPOUND_COMPONENTS.md

 ## Putting it all together

-In the `Tabs` component example, the Menu doesn't actually exist as component, but a model and a behavior hook.
-The `Tab.List` sub-component uses the `TabModel` and the `useMenu` behavior hook to produce the desired sub-component.
+In the `Tabs` component example, the Menu doesn't exist as component.
+The `Tab.List` sub-component uses the `MenuModel` and the `useMenu` behavior hook to produce the desired sub-component.
 It looks something like this:

 ```tsx
 const TabList = ({children, ...elemProps}) => {